 "I love you, Justin, stupid as that may seem, especially now.
-I believe we can be good together; after all, our parents married for convenience, and they found love in their arrangements."
+I believe we can be good together.
+After all, our parents married for convenience, and they found love in their arrangements."

 "If we do this, you have to forget that woman.
 All the other women, that's all I ask."

-"Clearly, you're not," he retorted and then told me to think with my head and not my dick.
+"Clearly, you're not," he sniped and then told me to think with my head and not my dick.
 Tom, speaking as my attorney, supported his views about not seeing Angelique.
 I walked out, but Tom followed.

-"I want to see her; she deserves to hear from me."
+"I want to see her.
+She deserves to hear from me."

 "I've talked to her; she understands the situation.
 I'll explain it again," he promised, and I relented.
 He then told me about meeting Adam and his request that he recuse himself.